SamuelMwasya/Bioinformatics_journey/README.md

-## Vision
+## Career Vision
 ***

-To become a multidisciplinary Bioinformatician.
+To become a multidisciplinary Bioinformatician specializing in systems biology.

+### Vision as per this Internship

+To understand different approaches to biological dataset depending on their area of conern using appropriate tools.

 ***
 ## Mission
 To understand various statistical software and technical skills required to become a higher level expertise in the field of  bioinformatics.